avarngeline/Department-project/README.md

 ## 1. Introduction
 ### 1.1.
 Overview

-In Thailand, export declarations are essential for ensuring that businesses comply with customs regulations and facilitate the smooth movement of goods across borders.
+In Thailand, Export Declarations are essential for ensuring that businesses comply with customs regulations and facilitate the smooth movement of goods across borders.
 They serve as a legal requirement for all exports and are integral to maintaining compliance with Thai Customs Law and international trade regulations.

-For companies benefiting from BOI (Board of Investment) privileges, export declarations are even more important.
+For companies benefiting from BOI (Board of Investment) privileges, Export Declarations are even more important.
 They allow businesses to access tax exemptions, import duty reductions, and other trade incentives under the BOI program.
 These declarations ensure that companies can correctly adjust their BOI stock and maintain eligibility for privileges like VAT exemptions and corporate income tax reductions.

-By submitting accurate and timely export declarations, companies not only avoid the risk of fines, delays, or penalties but also streamline their operations.
+By submitting accurate and timely Export Declarations, companies not only avoid the risk of fines, delays, or penalties but also streamline their operations.
 They can ensure that all tax exemptions and customs benefits are properly claimed, making their supply chain more efficient and competitive.
-Furthermore, proper export declarations provide essential documentation for stock adjustments related to BOI requirements, ensuring that any goods imported duty-free and used for export production are correctly accounted for in the company's records.
+Furthermore, proper Export Declarations provide essential documentation for stock adjustments related to BOI requirements, ensuring that any goods imported duty-free and used for export production are correctly accounted for in the company's records.

 ### 1.2.
 Problem Statement
 Through a thorough analysis of the Marketing department's operational issues, it has been identified that the late Export Declarations is a significant contributor to many of the challenges impacting the BOI stock adjustment process.
 These delays not only disrupt the accurate reporting and adjustment of imported goods under BOI privileges but may also result in customs-related penalties and missed tax exemptions.

-The Marketing Department believes that this issue can be effectively addressed internally through better management of the export declaration process.
-By improving BOI stock adjustments and ensuring timely submission of export declarations, the department can reduce delays, optimise compliance, and ultimately enhance operational efficiency.
+The Marketing Department believes that this issue can be effectively addressed internally through better management of the Export Declaration process.
+By improving BOI stock adjustments and ensuring timely submission of Export Declarations, the department can reduce delays, optimise compliance, and ultimately enhance operational efficiency.

 ### 1.3.
 Project Objective
-The main objective of this project is to address and resolve the issue of late export declarations that has been disrupting the BOI stock adjustment process and affecting overall operational efficiency.
+The main objective of this project is to address and resolve the issue of late Export Declarations that has been disrupting the BOI stock adjustment process and affecting overall operational efficiency.
 The key goals are:

-- Analyse the Root Cause: Investigate the underlying reasons for the delays in export declarations and their impact on the BOI stock adjustment process.
+- Analyse the Root Cause: Investigate the underlying reasons for the delays in Export Declarations and their impact on the BOI stock adjustment process.

-- Develop and Implement Solutions: Identify and implement practical solutions to eliminate delays and improve the timeliness and accuracy of export declarations.
+- Develop and Implement Solutions: Identify and implement practical solutions to eliminate delays and improve the timeliness and accuracy of Export Declarations.

-- Improve Operational Efficiency: Streamline the export declaration process to minimise disruptions, reduce redundant process, and ensure smoother BOI stick adjustment.
+- Improve Operational Efficiency: Streamline the Export Declaration process to minimise disruptions, reduce redundant process, and ensure smoother BOI stick adjustment.

 ### 1.4.
 Data Description
 The dataset includes the following columns: